image above: David Mariuz/Reuters

 BREAKING: If you would like to donate to help the animals impacted by the bushfires ravaging Australia, please see The Animal Victims of Australia’s Fires for our recommendations.

-With Australian weather becoming more extreme we are starting to see many more animals come into care with heat stress.
+With bushfires devastating the land and weather becoming more extreme, we are starting to see many more animals come into care with heat stress.
 When we see consecutive hot days this is when we need to be most proactive and vigilant in protecting and helping all animals.

 Place bowls of water in your garden and public parks in locations that are secure and protected from predators such as cats or dogs.
 Make sure you don’t use metal or steel bowls as they heat up.

 Put sticks or rocks in the bowl to help insects and animals climb out of water bowls or bird baths.

 Hang a water dispenser from a tree or place a bowl in a hanging basket.

 Use the garden hose to spray water into trees and shrubs.

 On hot days put some fruit out like watermelon or frozen grapes for birds as finding food in the hot weather can exhaust small animals.

 Place artificial shade around your garden and possum / bird boxes in your trees.

 At all times keep your dogs on leads and well away from areas where they could prey on wildlife when at the park.